 So, How Does The 20-minute Rule Work?

 Now, this looks dumb.
-No way you’ll master something by giving up every twenty minutes.
+There’s no way you’ll master something by giving up every twenty minutes.
 The idea is to build a habit gradually, just using simple logic.

 For instance, gamers, movie addicts, or book lovers understand this principle.
 Many of us do not get addicted to something or understand something the first time.
 It’s surprising to say you will get addicted after playing badly for the first time.
 But with time, things change, and you begin to understand how the game works.
 Once the progress is established, you and the projects or tasks become inseparable.